MeganNyhan/CI_PP5_SALT/README.md

 <br>

 ### UX Design: Surface:
-<p> The website is based on a contrast of different tonalities of black for the header and footer, fonts in strong black and a white for body, separating the fixed navigation menu, the body and the footer.
+<p> The website is based on the same colours for the header and footer, fonts in strong black and a white for body, separating the navigation menu, the body and the footer.
 </p>
 <br>